Ralli Museum guide starts with hours, directions, entrance fee and then we are going to tour both museums. Let’s begin!

 Map

 Ralli Museum is located in Caesarea, not far from Caesarea National Park.
-And Caesarea is placed halfway between Tel Aviv and Haifa.
+Caesarea is placed halfway between Tel Aviv and Haifa.

-Map of the area:
+Interactive map of the area:

 Directions

-The easiest way to get to the Ralli Museum is by car.
-And there are many free parking spaces on site.
+The easiest way to get to the Ralli Museum is by car (enter “Ralli Museum” into Waze).
+And there are many free parking spaces near the museum.
 Arriving by public transport is inconvenient.
-You can take the bus (for example Egged line #910 from Tel Aviv to Haifa) till Or Akiva interchange.
-And from there walk for 2.2 km, or take a taxi.
+You can take a bus (for example, Egged line #910 from Tel Aviv to Haifa) to Or Akiva interchange.
+And from there, walk for 2.2 km, or take a taxi.
 Another option would be to take the train to Caesarea station.
-But the train station is even further away (then the bus stop), and you need to choose either a bus or a taxi.
+But the train station is even further away (than the bus stop), and you must choose either a bus or a taxi.

 Entrance Fee